Bill

 Bill Summary

-AN ACT To amend Part 1 of Article 1 of Chapter 8 of Title 48 of the Official Code of Georgia Annotated, relating to general provisions relative to state sales and use tax, so as to exempt from state and local sales and use taxation materials used in construction, renovation, and rehabilitation of affordable housing by purely public charities; to provide for requirements; to provide for related matters; to provide for an effective date; to repeal conflicting laws; and for other purposes.
+AN ACT To amend Part 1 of Article 1 of Chapter 8 of Title 48 of the Official Code of Georgia Annotated, relating to general provisions relative to state sales and use tax, so as to exempt from state sales and use taxation materials used in construction, renovation, and rehabilitation of affordable housing by purely public charities; to provide for requirements; to provide for automatic repeal; to provide for related matters; to provide for an effective date; to repeal conflicting laws; and for other purposes.

 AI Summary

-This bill exempts materials used in the construction, renovation, and rehabilitation of affordable housing from state and local sales and use taxes when those projects are undertaken by purely public charities, which are organizations exempt from federal taxation under Section 501(c)(3) of the Internal Revenue Code.
-To qualify for this exemption, the real property must be used exclusively for building single-family homes that will be financed by the charity to first-time homebuyers with interest-free loans.
-These homebuyers must agree to a covenant restricting the sale of the home for at least 30 years and must have an income at or below 80 percent of the county's median income, as determined annually by the U.S. Department of Housing and Urban Development (HUD).
-The exemption applies only to materials that will permanently remain on the property, and it will take effect on January 1, 2027.
+This bill exempts materials used in the construction, renovation, and rehabilitation of affordable housing from state sales and use tax when those projects are undertaken by purely public charities, which are organizations recognized as tax-exempt under Section 501(c)(3) of the federal Internal Revenue Code.
+To qualify for this exemption, the charity must be building or improving single-family homes that will be financed by the charity to first-time homebuyers with incomes at or below 80 percent of the county's median income, as defined by the U.S. Department of Housing and Urban Development (HUD).
+Additionally, the homes must be used as a primary residence and include a covenant restricting resale for at least 30 years to buyers who also meet the same income requirements.
+This exemption is set to automatically expire and be repealed on December 31, 2031, and the provisions of this bill will take effect on January 1, 2027.

 Committee Categories